If you haven’t seen Touch Football before you can find plenty of great quality footage on Touch Football Australia’s (TFA) YouTube Channel

 An Evening Down At The Field

 Usually, players arrive between 10 and one minute before the start of the game.
 The warm up is pretty casual; you simply start playing as soon as both teams are on the field, with a referee ready to officiate, and after the Competition Coordinator has started the clock.
-The game lasts 45 minutes, divided into two 20 minutes halves and a five minute half-time break.
-In just an hour, you can have a run, a good time, a work out while having the thrill that Touch Football brings to players.
+You can have a run, a good time, and a work out while having the thrill that Touch Football brings to players.